sc-eQTLgen-consortium/co-expressionQTLs/05_coeqtl_interpretation/README.md

 *LDTRAIT.ipynb*: Add GWAS annotation to SNP / SNP in LD

 *TEM_NAIVE.ipynb*: Examine the impact of rs1131017 on the ratio between TEM and naive T cells

+*MS1_Libraries.r*: libraries used for R1_TRANSFAC_enrichment.ipynb, R2_Coloc.ipynb, R3_Coloc_Evaluation.ipynb scripts

+*R1_TRANFAC_enrichment.ipynb*: checks TRANSFAC enrichment among co-eGenes and compares them to the Remap enrichment results

+*R2_Coloc.ipynb*: runs colocalization analysis on the output of the eqtl and co-eqtl pipeline

+*R3_Coloc_Evaluation.ipynb*: investigates and summarizes the results from the colocalization analysis of script R2_Coloc.ipynb